angelcolberg/angelcolberg.github/_projects/2018-09-13-gigamon-topology.md

 Cognitive and usability evaluations via D3 / Angular prototype.

 #### Results
-Users can now complete their role based tasks in a manner that fits their intent instead of having to worry about the underlying system topology.
+Users can now complete their role based tasks in a manner that fits their intent instead of having to worry about the underlying system structure.